 Private companies

-As of 1 July 2015, there is no prohibition in relation to financial assistance being given by private companies (other than private companies which are subsidiaries of public companies).
+As of 1 July 2015, there is no prohibition in relation to financial assistance being given by private companies (other than private companies that are subsidiaries of public companies).

 Public companies